ColleagueRiley/RGFW/README.md

 - discord : ColleagueRiley
 - discord server : https://discord.gg/pXVNgVVbvh

+# Supporting RGFW
+  Things you can do if you want to support the development of RGFW:

+  - File issues of bugs, potential bugs, potential performance issues you find or any suggestions you have.
+  - Code reviews, code reviews are always accepted
+  - Feature requests
+  - Pull requests, fixing issues, bugs, misspellings, etc.
+  - Starring RGFW, a small thing but it means a lot to me
+  - Sharing RGFW with others is the best way for RGFW to build and grow a community
+  - Listing RGFW as a dependency if you use RGFW for a project

+  If you want to contribute to RGFW but don't know what to contribute, you can check the `TODO` file.

 # Documentation
 There is a lot of in-header-documentation, but more documentation can be found [here](https://RSGL.github.io/RGFW)